XiaoMi/hiui/README.md

 ---

-HIUI is a solution that is adequate for the fomulation and implementation of interaction and UI design standard for front, middle and backend .
+HIUI is a solution that is adequate for the formulation and implementation of interaction and UI design standard for front, middle and backend .

 ## Features

 - Highly minimize user perception of interaction costs and predictability of interactions
-- Build outstanding vitual style and get vitual design and interface specification for typical scenario
+- Build outstanding virtual style and get virtual design and interface specification for typical scenario
 - Highly refined design experience in OA, warehousing and after-sales systems, BI systems, and corporate mid-station projects

 ## Install